octobercms/docs/help-developer-guide.md

 <a name="repository-naming"></a>
 ### Repository naming

-Plugins to be named with the `-plugin` suffix and optional `oc-` prefix.
+When publishing work to a repository, such as Git, use the following naming as a convention.
+Plugins should be named with a `-plugin` suffix and optional `oc-` prefix.

     blog-plugin
     oc-blog-plugin

-Themes to be named with the `-theme` suffix and optional `oc-` prefix.
+Themes should be named with the `-theme` suffix and optional `oc-` prefix.

     happy-theme
     oc-happy-theme